 Meiosis produces the gametes so fertilisation can occur and combine genetic material from 2 unrelated individuals of the same species.

-What statement best explains the significance of meiosis?
+What is the significance of meiosis in general?

-Which statement best explains the significance of meiosis in the survival of a species?
+Which statement best explains the role of meiosis in the production of reproductive cells?

-What is the significance of meiosis in helping to maintain continuity of a species?
+What is the significance of meiosis and mitosis?

 Mitosis and meiosis both involve cells dividing to make new cells.
 This makes them both vital processes for the existence of living things that reproduce sexually.
 Meiosis makes the cells needed for sexual reproduction to occur, and mitosis replicates non-sex cells needed for growth and development.